The following article is derivided from F. Lawerence Bennett's Managment of Construction Book.

 A project life cycle approach peaked my interest.
 I've written about project life cycle and methodology phases at great lengths in my articles and would like to present here Mr. Bennett's parallel segments on the construction project life cycle.

-The following text was derived from Mr. Bennett's Management of Construction book.
+The following text was derived from Mr. F. Lawerence Bennett's Management of Construction: A Project Lifecycle Approach.

 Every project, not just those in the construction industry, goes through a series of identifiable phases, wherein it is 'born', it matures, it carries through to old age and it 'expires'.
 A software development project manager, for example, might define the following phases in the project's life cycle: initial proposal, process engineering - requirements analysis, process engineering - specifications, design, development, testing, deployment and support.
 Likewise, a project that results in the development of a new product might contain the following phases: conceptual, technical feasibility, development, commercial validation and production preparation, full-scale production and product support.
 Although there may be some overlap in the phases, the work generally flows from the first phase to the last, with the outcome of one phase providing the basis for efforts carried out in the phase that follows.